 On 17 October 2013, the Council of the European Union adopted a directive to amend the so-called Transparency Directive.
-The text of the amendments is the same as that approved by the Parliament (reported in our July 2013 memo), except for minor technical points.
+The text of the amendments is the same as that previously approved by the Parliament, except for minor technical points.
 The amending directive was published in the Official Journal on 6 November 2013 and came into force on 26 November 2013.
 Member States are required to implement its provisions within two years of it coming into force.